kubeflow/mxnet-operator/README.md

 ## Overview

-MXNet Operator provides a Kubernetes custom resource `MXJob` that makes it easy to run distributed or non-distributed [Apache MXNet](https://github.com/apache/incubator-mxnet) jobs (training and tuning) on Kubernetes.
+MXNet Operator provides a Kubernetes custom resource `MXJob` that makes it easy to run distributed or non-distributed [Apache MXNet](https://github.com/apache/incubator-mxnet) jobs (training and tuning) and other extended framework like [BytePS](https://github.com/bytedance/byteps) jobs on Kubernetes.
 Using a Custom Resource Definition (CRD) gives users the ability to create and manage Apache MXNet jobs just like built-in K8S resources.